herbestrella/herbestrella.github.io/_posts/2023-10-24-vmc-on-aws-trial.md

 ## Trial Period (30 Days)

 Sign up for the free trial, my assumption is that you will need a justifiable use-case.
-In my case I have a registered company name with a matching domain name.
-When VMware reached out I gave them my justificaiton and it was accepted!
+For me I have a registered company name with a matching domain name.
+When VMware reached out I gave them my justification and it was accepted!
+30 Days of VMC on AWS!

 You can signup for the trial period here: [VMC on AWS Trial Signup](https://www.vmware.com/products/vmc-on-aws/free-trial.html?src=ps_39szbtx12scfm&cid=7012H000000sxcfQAA&gclid=CjwKCAjwp8OpBhAFEiwAG7NaEqMhZTF94TyH7LWbsnJhaKYg30NIKXjPENGrWWMo7aRUP-5kpaEcxRoCv50QAvD_BwE&gclsrc=aw.ds)